 Electroactive Polymers (EAPs)

 Intelligent sensors measure changes in capacitance and thus record expansive and compressive movements.
-NEXIPAL® sensors made from ELASTOSIL® Film are extremely thin and flexible, making them ideal for smart textiles and recording body movements in medical, athletic and lifestyle applications.
-In addition, NEXIPAL® sensors are also extremely well-suited to environments with a variety of temperature demands.
+NEXIPAL ® sensors made from ELASTOSIL ® Film are extremely thin and flexible, making them ideal for smart textiles and recording body movements in medical, athletic and lifestyle applications.
+In addition, NEXIPAL ® sensors are perfectly suited to environments with a variety of temperature demands.

-Flexible electrodes, NEXIPAL® Act and components made from ELASTOSIL® Film are used in the field of actuator technology, where they show considerable potential for saving energy and weight, relative to conventional technologies.
+NEXIPAL ® Act – components made from ELASTOSIL ® Film and flexible electrodes – are used in the field of actuator technology, where they show considerable potential for saving energy and weight relative to conventional technologies.
 Applications include valves, pumps, relays, artificial muscles, grippers and sound systems.